All Paths Lead To Rome

 For Brackey's Jam we get "Nothing can go wrong...", and following that, from Godot Wild we get "Erase" with the added bonus of "Style Shift" and "Shopaholic".

 The result is a "choices-matter" 3D platformer with a mix of orthogonal 2D side-view and in-perspective 3D from-above-and-slightly-back, where you'll have to outrun a literal wall of death.
 Should you fail, you'll be able to exchange your valuables for another chance at life.
+Erase your mistakes and even forge new paths!

 "choices-matter" meaning you only get one chance to complete the level without dying.